ts1678/primelist/README.md

 should work up to 2^64 =~ 1.84 x 10^19

-requires a 64 bit system
+requires a 64 bit system AND COMPILER!!

 # Functions